 - The Passionate Victim (1952)

-I submit this review for Bev’s 2014 Golden Age Vintage Mystery Challenge bingo in the ‘day, month, year in the title’ category:
+I submit this review for Bev’s 2014 Golden Age Vintage Mystery Challenge bingo in the ‘food’ category as the whole plot revolved around a bowl of sugar: